Coonley House: History

 In 1952 the property was threatened with demolition to make way for 14 ranch homes.
 A compromise was reached that allowed developer Arnold Skow to divide the main house into north and south halves by inserting a firewall, build five new houses on the property and convert the gardener's cottage and stable into separate residences and addresses.
 The raised gardens were sold off and a modern house was built on the property.
 Even with these radical changes, the house retains nearly all of its original exterior and interior design details, including approximately 270 original art glass windows and doors.

 A heater for the swimming pool exploded on June 11, 1978, setting a fire that destroyed the living room of the main house and one of the bedrooms.
 In 2000 salvage and restoration work was performed on light screens and millwork on the north half of the house including stucco and roof repair, restoration of the original gravel driveway and the reconversion of the swimming pool back to the original lily pond.
 The entire north side of the house has been meticulously restored to its original splendor including the re-creation of the George Mann Niedecken living room mural as well as the decorative tulip designed tile frieze along with many light screens that surround the perimeter of the house.

-During his lifetime, Frank Lloyd Wright built approximately 532 homes, museums, and office buildings.
-Many have been demolished, but more than 400 Wright-designed buildings still stand.
-Of the approximately 2,500 NHLs in the United States, twenty-eight were designed by Wright.
-Included is The Avery Coonley House which is the largest privately owned Frank Lloyd Wright residence to be recognized by the United States Secretary of the Interior.
+The Avery Coonley House is the largest privately owned Frank Lloyd Wright residence to be recognized by the United States Secretary of the Interior.
 It was declared a National Historic Landmark in 1970.

-The village of Riverside, founded in 1869 as the nation's first planned community, was designed by landscape architect Frederick Law Olmsted – designer of both Central Park in New York City and Jackson Park (fairgrounds of the Chicago Columbian Exposition of 1893).
-The streets of Riverside wind and crisscross, forming small islands of houses and green space; quite a contrast to the strict grid of nearby Chicago.